Mesa Verde National Park: Agriculture and water-control systems

 Starting in the 6th century, the farmers living in central Mesa Verde cultivated corn, beans, squash, and gourds.
-The combination of corn and beans provided the Pueblonians with the amino acids of a complete protein.
+The combination of corn and beans provided the Puebloans with the amino acids of a complete protein.
 When conditions were good, 3 or 4 acres of land would provide enough food for a family of three or four individuals for one year, providing they supplemented with game and wild plants.
-As Pueblonians increasingly relied on corn as a dietary staple, the success or failure of crop yields factored heavily into their lives.
+As Puebloans increasingly relied on corn as a dietary staple, the success or failure of crop yields factored heavily into their lives.
 The mesa tilts slightly to the south, which increased its exposure to the sun.
 Before the introduction of pottery, foods were baked, roasted, and parched.
 Hot rocks dropped into containers could bring water to a brief boil, but because beans must be boiled for an hour or more their use was not widespread until after pottery had disseminated throughout the region.
 With the increased availability of ceramics after 600, beans became much easier to cook.
 This provided a high quality protein that reduced reliance on hunting.
 It also aided corn cultivation, as legumes add much needed nutrients to soils they are grown in, which likely increased corn yields.

-Most Pueblonians practiced dry farming, which relied on rain to water their crops, but others utilized runoff, springs, seeps, and natural collection pools.
+Most Pueblo people practiced dry farming, which relied on rain to water their crops, but others utilized runoff, springs, seeps, and natural collection pools.
 Starting in the 9th century, they dug and maintained reservoirs that caught runoff from summer showers and spring snowmelt; some crops were watered by hand.
-Archaeologists believe that prior to the 13th century, springs and other sources of water were considered shared public resources, but as Pueblonians moved into increasingly larger pueblos built near or around water supplies control was privatized and limited to members of the surrounding community.
+Archaeologists believe that prior to the 13th century, springs and other sources of water were considered shared public resources, but as the Pueblo moved into increasingly larger pueblos built near or around water supplies control was privatized and limited to members of the surrounding community.

-Between 750 and 800, Pueblonians began constructing two large water containment structures in canyon bottoms – the Morefield and Box Elder reservoirs.
+Between 750 and 800, Puebloans began constructing two large water containment structures in canyon bottoms – the Morefield and Box Elder reservoirs.
 Soon afterward, work began on two more: the Far View and Sagebrush reservoirs, which were approximately 90 ft across and constructed on the mesa top.
 The reservoirs lie on an east–west line that runs for approximately 6 mi, which suggests builders followed a centralized plan for the system.
 In 2004, the American Society of Civil Engineers designated these four structures as National Civil Engineering Historic Landmarks.
 A 2014 geospatial analyses suggested that neither collection nor retention of water was possible in the Far View Reservoir.
 This interpretation views the structure as a ceremonial space with procession roads in an adaptation of Chacoan culture.